pslucas0212/dotNet7ForOpenShift/README.md

   $ oc login -u developer https://api.crc.testing:6443
 ```

 We can test our login to RHOL with the information from the installation.
-We use the oc login command provide the userid and passward along with the URL to the RHOL Server.
+We use the oc login command and provide the username and password along with the URL to the RHOL Server.
 ```
 % eval $(crc oc-env)
 % oc login -u kubeadmin -p zXje7-...-6aUho https://api.crc.testing:6443